altescape/michaelwatts.me-website/src/pages/posts/web-components.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: "Web components"
 pubDate: 2023-10-26
-description: "A brief look into web components"
+description: "A paddle in the shallows of web components, a deeper dive to come later"
 author: "Michael Watts"
 image:
   url: ""